WhitneyL808/certificate-cards/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/ewuweblab/certificate-cards)

-# Certificate Cards
+# Personal/Work Cards

 > Extend Your Education.

 Promotional site to showcase Dept of Design Certificates.

 ## Why Does This Exist?
-- Standalone site to showcase certificates
+- Cards to know about me and quick easy access to my social media
-- Promote current and future Dept of Design Certificates
+- Promote me and my work
 - Provide for place to link to from other sites

 ## Tutorials